VimsRocz/IMU/docs/DebuggingDrift.md

 This guide explains how to track down extremely large position errors (tens of kilometres) when running the `MATLAB` pipeline.
 The Python implementation normally finishes with a final position error around **1 cm**, so any huge discrepancy is a strong indicator of a bug in the MATLAB code or its configuration.

-All example paths assume results are written to the shared `results/` directory used by both MATLAB and Python.
+All example paths assume results are written to `results/` for the Python code and `MATLAB/results/` for MATLAB outputs.

 ## 1. Detecting the Root Cause